JMiltier/Network_Systems/HTTP_Web_Server/README.md

 An HTTP web server that can handle multiple simultaneous requests from users.
 An HTTP **request** from a client is received, processed, and those results are sent back to the client as a **response**.
 HTTP requests consist of three substrings: request method (GET, HEAD, POST, etc.), request URL (separated by '/', treated as a relative path), and request version ('HTTP/x,y', where *x* & *y* are numbers).

 ### Program
-A *C Language* based program that sends TCP commands/requests to an HTTP server.
+*C Language* based program that sends TCP commands/requests to an HTTP server.
 The web server returns the response back to the client.

 ## ⚙️ SETUP
 #### Web server testing